francisjxmes/rock-paper-scissors-lizard-spock/README.md

 * Engaging color scheme: Different colors for each option make the game fun and visually stimulating.
 * Clear game mechanics: The score, tries left, and player choices are always visible, making it easy to follow each round.

+## Testing

+### JSHint: My JavaScript code has passed through a linter with no significant issues.
+### W3C Validator: My HTML code has passed through the validator with no issues.
+### Jigsaw Validator: My CSS code has passed through the validator with no issues.